panaverse/learn-nextjs/assignment03_panaverse_app/readme.md

 Build a Panaverse Website/Web App with the following functionality:

 1. Introduce Panaverse DAO
-2. Detailed Sylabus for Web 3 and Metaverse Program
+2. Detailed Syllabus for Web 3 and Metaverse Program
 3. All the above content coming from Contentful
+4. The functionality below will be store in Neon Database
-4. Developer Signup and Signin
+5. Developer Signup and Signin
-5. Developer Profile Submition and Edit Form
+6. Developer Profile Submission and Edit Form
-6. Approved Developer Profile for everyone to see
+7. Approved Developer Profile for everyone to see